 - Black - hotel bars

-My quick opinion on spending Christmas in Bruges
+My quick opinion on visiting Bruges at Christmas time

 While Bruges is a delight to visit any time of year (bar the height of summer when it's extremely crowded), Christmas in Bruges brings a charm that's worth bearing the cold.

-Christmas market chalets, insanely delicious hot chocolate, palaces dripping in twinkle lights, ice skating rinks, and fewer crowds than summer are just a few reasons why Bruges in winter is a win.
+Christmas market chalets, insanely delicious hot chocolate, palaces dripping in twinkle lights, ice skating rinks, and fewer crowds than summer are just a few reasons why Bruges in December is a win.

 If you need a break from the cold, there are several notable museums and sights to visit to keep you busy as well as cozy cafes and bistros.